Plugin Submission Process¶

 Security Policy¶

 The inclusion of a plugin in the InVEST plugins registry does not imply or guarantee anything about the plugin’s quality, suitability, or security, and the Natural Capital Alliance reserves the right to remove any plugin from the registry that is believed to be a security risk.
-If you believe a plugin poses a security risk, please see <LINK TO THIS FILE> for instructions.
+If you believe a plugin poses a security risk, please go to the Security and Quality tab of the Registry GitHub Repo and use the “Report a vulnerability” button to file a report.

 Prerequisites¶